openedx/edx-ace/docs/decisions/0002-push-notifications.rst

     Also, context collection for IOS devices using APNSConfig will be added to the channel for correct notification rendering.

-To configure push notification from platform side, you will need to add/update the following settings in edx-platform:
+To configure push notification from edx-platform side, the following settings should be updated:
-  - `FIREBASE_CREDENTIALS` — add the Firebase credentials for the FCM service;
+  - `FIREBASE_CREDENTIALS_PATH` or `FIREBASE_CREDENTIALS` — add the Firebase credentials for the FCM service
+     in the form of path to JSON file or as a Python dictionary directly in private settings;
   - `ACE_ENABLED_CHANNELS` — add the 'push_notification' channel to the list;
   - `ACE_ENABLED_POLICIES` — add policies for 'push_notification' to the list;
-  - `PUSH_NOTIFICATIONS_SETTINGS` — settings required for the `django-push-notifications` module;
+  - `PUSH_NOTIFICATIONS_SETTINGS` — settings for the django-push-notifications_ package;
-  - Add `push_notifications` to the INSTALLED_APPS.
+  - `INSTALLED_APPS` - `push_notifications` app should be registered in the edx-platform `INSTALLED_APPS`.

+To simplify configuration for Open edX operators, all new settings for mobile push notifications channel will be initialized in plugin settings `openedx/core/djangoapps/ace_common/settings` in edx-platform.

-To create a new push notification, on edx-platform side the following steps are required:
+To create a new push notification in edx-platform please follow the next steps:
+  - Enable push notifications ACE channel and register a new FCM application by providing `FIREBASE_CREDENTIALS`.
-  - Create a new message type class that extends existing `BaseMessageType` from `openedx.core.djangoapps.ace_common.message`, defining the message type and its associated renderer.
+  - Create a new message type class that extends existing `BaseMessageType` from `openedx.core.djangoapps.ace_common.message`, define the message type and its associated renderer.
-    This will also allow you to use the existing classes like `EnrollEnrolled`, `AllowedEnroll`, etc. to send push notifications by simply extending the context where necessary and creating new templates with notification body.
+    You can also use the existing classes like `EnrollEnrolled`, `AllowedEnroll`, and other, to send push notifications by extending the context with necessary attributes and creating a new template with notification text.
-  - Create new body.txt and subject.txt templates for the push notification content like how it is done for email.
+  - Create new `body.txt` and `subject.txt` templates to specify the push notification content, like it is done for email.
-    Example path: `lms/templates/instructor/edx_ace/enrollenrolled/push/body.txt`.
+    Example path for the template is `lms/templates/instructor/edx_ace/enrollenrolled/push/body.txt`, and it's possible to override template with comprehensive theming.
-  - Collect the necessary context for the notifications.
+  - Collect and provide the necessary context for the notification.
-  - Setup Firebase Cloud Messaging (FCM) credentials and configure the edx-platform to communicate with the FCM service.
-  - Add `PushNotificationChannel` to the enabled channels in the setting.
   - Call the `ace.send` method to send the push notification.

 Consequences